 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

 For all the joy and excitement of bringing home a new puppy, potty training can be enough to make you wonder what you were thinking.
 In fact, one of the most popular questions on The AKC GoodDog!
 Helpline is how to potty train a puppy.
 The goal of potty training is simple, but the details can be confusing, like whether to use puppy pads or even an indoor doggy bathroom.

 Having your dog go outside is the ideal solution, but potty pads can sometimes play a role in successful potty training.
 For example, with very young puppies it’s necessary to make frequent trips outside.
 That might be too challenging for elderly owners or apartment dwellers.
 Or if you don’t have a backyard and your dog’s toilet area is a public place, you might want to limit your puppy’s exposure until he’s fully vaccinated.
-So, if you want to include potty pads in your puppy’s housetraining routine, read on for tips on how to potty train a puppy on pads.
+So, if you want to include potty pads or indoor potties in your puppy’s housetraining routine, read on for tips on how to potty train a puppy on pads.

 It’s easy to get frustrated with your new puppy when potty training is taking longer than you expected.
 But it’s essential to be patient during this process.
 Remember, potty training takes time.
 Don’t expect more from your puppy than he is able to deliver.
 The following points will help you keep your cool:

 - Decide if you will be using disposable or reusable puppy pads

 - A puppy can’t control his bladder until he is 16 weeks old.
 So as much as you might like him to wait, he simply can’t.